Batty Langley's

 HistoriqueDesignRomantiqueIconiqueHeritage

-Batty Langley's occupies a row of Georgian houses in Spitalfields, the district where red-brick facades still conceal Huguenot silk workshops.
+Batty Langley's occupies a row of Georgian houses in Spitalfields, a district where red-brick facades still conceal Huguenot silk workshops.
 We push open the door, and it's a cabinet of curiosities: gilded mirrors, floral-patterned wallpapers, carved beds that seem straight out of a Kubrick set.
 The 29 rooms each play a different tune, some with marble fireplaces, others under exposed beams and silk canopies.
 Breakfast is taken in a panelled room where light filters through stained-glass windows.
 No spa, no gastronomic restaurant, just discreet room service and an address that stakes everything on the decor.
 From 504 € a night, we bed down in a living museum, a stone's throw from Brick Lane and Spitalfields Market ✨

 Who is it for?